designkai/Gridie/README.md

 ## Limitations

 Currently you cannot place content or styles straight into a row.
-To do so you'd need to add your largest span inside the row and style that.
+To do so you'd need to add your largest span inside the row.
 The only styling acceptable on row is padding.